 The degradation mechanism due to saline efflorescences is due to the crystallization pressure of some salts, which have the characteristic of greatly increasing their volume during the transition to the solid phase, following the evaporation of the solvent; the pressures caused within the pores are such that exceed the material’s resilience and the result is the continuous erosion and disintegration of the surface layers of materials, causing fragmentation and in extreme cases pulverization of the stone.

-The salts can come from: the ground (especially the Nitrates and the Chlorides); from the deposition of aerosols present in the atmosphere (Chlorides and Sulfates); from the same material used for construction (alkali metal sulfates may be present in bricks, calcium and magnesium sulphates may be present in limestone, etc.); from localized infiltrations.
+Several saline compounds can be found, in the form of watery solutions, inside the masonry, coming from the ground (especially Nitrates and Chlorides) or from the deposition of aerosols present in the atmosphere (Chlorides and Sulfates), or from the same material used for construction (Sulfates) or from localized infiltration.